Dear Contractor Doctor,

 Contractors caught by IR35 have no other option than to be paid all their income under normal PAYE, exactly the same as in permanent employment.

-Contractors like yourself, outside of IR35, can structure their income using a limited company and receive income via salary and dividends, which means paying much less tax.
+Contractors like yourself, outside of IR35, can structure their income using a limited company and receive income via salary and dividends, which means paying less tax, because you are not paying employers NI.

 Good luck in your contracting.